 In order to reduce your risk of an accident, and increased auto insurance premiums, it is crucial to prioritize your sleep.
 Set a timer to remind yourself when it’s time for bed.
 Begin going to bed earlier to ensure that you get a minimum of seven to eight hours.
 When you take steps to get more sleep, you’ll notice enhanced concentration while behind the wheel.

-Conditions that cause impaired focus
+Conditions that cause impaired

 Occasionally, certain conditions (such as ADD or ADHD) can cause you to become distracted while driving.
 Even if you are someone who never texts or multitasks on the road, these conditions can turn almost anything into a distraction.

-More specifically, studies with The National Resource on ADHD have found that "adults with ADHD have a higher risk for poor driving incidents than adults without ADHD."
+More specifically, studies with The National Resource for ADHD have found that "adults with ADHD have a higher risk for poor driving incidents than adults without ADHD."
 The same organization states that "the untreated symptoms of ADHD in an adult driver can impair the driver's ability to drive in such a way that it resembles intoxicated driving."

 Although it may sound harmless at first, daydreaming is the #1 distracted driving threat while on the road.